holistic-stack/openscad-tree-sitter/src/lib/current-context.md

 - Fixed implementation of scale transformations
 - Fixed implementation of union operations
 - Implemented vector parameter extraction for transformations
+- Removed 'original', 'modular', and 'direct' generator patterns, keeping only the visitor pattern
+- Moved test files from generators/tests to ast/tests directory
+- Updated all test files to use the visitor pattern

 However, there are several issues that need to be addressed:
+- The primitive-visitor.test.ts tests are failing because they're looking for module_instantiation nodes, but the tree-sitter CST structure uses call_expression nodes instead
-- Some tests are using parseToAST instead of parseAST
+- The composite-visitor.test.ts tests are failing for similar reasons
-- The ModularASTGenerator needs updates to handle all operations
 - Difference and intersection operations need implementation
 - Module and function system needs more work